The kitchen can have several safety hazards if precautions are not taken.

 - Keep pathways clear for walking

-- If the individual uses a mobility device ensure pathways are wide enough to safely use the device
+- If the individual uses a mobility device, ensure that pathways are wide enough to safely use the device

 Minimize risks of spills and falls